 On 1 January 2025 a change took effect to the place of supply rules in the EU.

-Under the current rules in the UK the place of supply of a livestreamed event that is supplied to non-business customers (B2C) is where the event physically takes place.
-This means that events that physically take place in the UK but are livestreamed to non-business customers that belong outside the UK are liable to UK VAT.
+Under the current rules in the UK the place of supply of a livestreamed event that is supplied to non-business customers (B2C) is where the supplier belongs.
+This means that the livestream supply of events by a supplier established in the UK to non-business customers that belong outside the UK is liable to UK VAT.

 From 1 January 2025, in the EU the place of supply of B2C livestreamed events is where the customer belongs.
 This means that UK businesses who have non-business customers in the EU for their livestreamed events have to register for VAT in the EU and account for the VAT in the EU countries where their customers belong.

-The UK rules have not been changed to match the EU treatment and so this means that where an event is livestreamed to non-business customers in the EU both UK VAT and VAT in the customer’s country is due.
+The UK rules have not been changed to match the EU treatment and so this means that where an event is livestreamed to non-business customers in the EU by a UK supplier both UK VAT and VAT in the customer’s country is due.

 The place of supply of events that are livestreamed as part of a course of education remains unchanged.
 However, one-off events, even if they are educational in nature, are regarded as events and not supplies of education for VAT purposes.